dmedzuta/dmedzuta/README.md

 ![Header](https://github.com/dmedzuta/dmedzuta/blob/main/assets/Banner.png)

+### ABOUT ME
+10+ years of experience in Quality Assurance within E-commerce, Retail and Fintech domains, especially in manual testing of desktop and web-based applications using Agile and Scrum test methodologies.</br>

+Hands on experience with all types of manual testing including Smoke, Functional, GUI, Integration, Regression, Cross browser and User Acceptance testing.
-## Like to work in a self-organized team.
+Like to work in a self-organized team.
 Expect quality from myself and from others.

+### CV
+Link to my CV

 ### CERTIFICATION
 ...will be added